 – From data, it is observed that transformer differential has seen ground fault

 – It may happen the ground fault would be outside the differential zone.
-Please check if zero sequence compensation is provided in differential relay for star side
+Please check if zero sequence compensation is provided in differential relay for the star side

 – Anyone has fiber optic cable commutation knowledge?
-I want a confirmation, whether I can use a multimode FO cable with single-mode relays or not?
+I want a confirmation, whether I can use a multimode FO cable with single-mode relays or not.
 If yes, what are the impacts on communication?
 For Overcurrent & Earth Fault coordination, whether the following points need to be considered?